neptune-ai/docs/docs/notebooks/introduction.rst

 Quick Start
 -----------
-To start working with notebooks in Neptune, `install <installation.html>`_ and `configure <configuration.html>`_ the open source extension for Jupyter or JupyterLab.
+To start working with Notebooks in Neptune, `install <installation.html>`_ and `configure <configuration.html>`_ the open source extension for Jupyter or JupyterLab.
 When you are done, you can start working with Notebooks immediately.

-To try it now, without registering to Neptune, look at the sample notebooks in the public project `onboarding <https://ui.neptune.ai/shared/onboarding/notebooks>`_.
+To try it now, without registering to Neptune, look at the sample Notebooks in the public project `onboarding <https://ui.neptune.ai/shared/onboarding/notebooks>`_.
 Use the public user's API token that appears below, and the username *neptuner* to upload some snapshots to this project.
 You still need to `install <installation.html>`_ and `configure <configuration.html>`_ Jupyter extension.